Common Room Reservations are only available to current residents who live within the requested building.

 - Be responsive and respectful to other members of the community, including Faculty Directors and staff, regarding noise level, etc.

 - Report any damage to the Property Management Office as soon as possible.
 Damage is the responsibility of the host.
-The host may be term billed for excessive cleaning expenses or damages.
+The host's tenant account may be charged for excessive cleaning expenses or damages.